jeremiah-corrado/fem_2d/README.md

   - Isotropic & Anisotropic *h*-refinements (with support for n-irregularity)
   - Isotropic & Anisotropic *p*-refinements
 - Generic shape function evaluation
-  - You can use one of the two built in sets of Shape Functions
+  - You can use one of the two built in sets of H(curl) conforming Shape Functions
   - Or you can define your own by implementing the `ShapeFn` Trait
-- Generic eigenvalue Problem construction
-  - You can use the built in Integrals (for the Maxwell Eigenvalue Problem)
-  - Or you can define your own problem by implementing the `Integral` Trait
 - Two Eigensolvers
   - Sparse: Using an external Slepc Solver (code and installation instructions found [here](https://github.com/jeremiah-corrado/slepc_gep_solver))
   - Dense: Using [Nalgebra](https://nalgebra.org/docs/user_guide/decompositions_and_lapack#eigendecomposition-of-a-hermitian-matrix)'s Eigen-Decomposition (not recommended for large or ill-conditioned problems)